Bunyip - Garfield

 AreaSearch assessment of residential development activity positions Bunyip - Garfield among the top 25% of areas assessed nationwide

 Garfield in Bunyip has seen approximately 53 new homes approved annually.
-The Australian Bureau of Statistics produces development approval data on a financial year basis.
-Over the past five financial years, from FY21 to FY25, there have been 266 home approvals, with 10 more approved so far in FY26.
-On average, around 3.2 new residents arrive annually per dwelling constructed over these five years.
+Over the past five financial years, from FY21 to FY25266 homes were approved, with an additional 14 approved so far in FY26.
+On average, around 3.2 new residents have arrived per dwelling constructed each year during this period.

 Frequently Asked Questions - Development